 - All time records in Trajecsys should be matched.
-(If there is a clock in there is a clock out on the same day to match.) - There should be a minimal number of time exceptions noted. - The minimum number of hours should be met. - The Lead CI should have approved the time sheets at the end of each month and at the end of the semester. - Log sheets should be accurate and not contain any personal identifying information.
-Medical record numbers may not be entered in Trajecsys. - Log sheets should be approved by the Lead CI at the end of each month and at the end of the semester. - Students should have electronically signed and commented on all Evaluations.
+(If there is a clock in there is a clock out on the same day to match.) - There should be a minimal number of time exceptions noted. - The minimum number of hours must be met. - The Lead CI should have approved the time sheets at the end of each month and at the end of the semester - Log sheets should be accurate and not contain any personal identifying information.
+Medical record numbers may not be entered in Trajecsys. - Log sheets should be approved by the Lead CI at the end of each month and at the end of the semester. - Students should have electronically signed and commented on all Evaluations. - To achieve a passing grade on your semester clinical course, you must: - Document the required number of competencies - Document the required clinical hours on your timesheets - Achieve a passing End of Semester Clinical Evaluation in all 10 areas.